 Before movers arrive, make sure to de-clutter your home.
 This process can be time-consuming but will help the movers navigate your home more efficiently.
 You can also create an inventory of your household goods.
-You can give the movers a quick tour of your home, highlighting fragile items and large furniture that won’t fit through a door.
+You can give the movers Best Mover in Ottawa a quick tour of your home, highlighting fragile items and large furniture that won’t fit through a door.

 Before movers arrive, unplug any appliances that may be used while packing.
 This will prevent the movers from tripping over cords Moving Companies Edmonton.
 Also, unplug and clean your refrigerator so that it can defrost.
 Disconnect any gas lines and water lines.

 If possible, label your household items so they won’t get lost.
 It is also a good idea to note any damages or debris in your home.
 In addition, make sure movers remove all trash from the premises.
 Make sure you communicate with the driver so you can let them know when they can deliver your goods.
 You can also contact the moving coordinator to get their phone number so you can confirm when the items will arrive.

 Ensure the safety of your pets and children.
 You may want to keep young children out of the movers’ way if you have young children.
 Pets should also be kept in carriers.
 It’s best to prepare for your movers’ arrival as much as possible so that the moving process is easier on both sides.

 Before the movers arrive to start packing, create a floor plan.
 This will help the movers plan their deliveries before they arrive.